 Look for a plan that allows you to increase your bandwidth as your needs grow, even if you only intend to use a tiny portion of it at first.
 When deciding on a web host, safety should also be a top priority.
-Choose a web hosting service that handles normal web maintenance and provides security features such as an SSL certificate.
+Choose a budget-friendly web hosting service that not only takes care of routine web maintenance but also includes security features, including a Low-Cost SSL certificate.

 - Add Visuals

 Have a look at the homepage.
 Is it text-dominant?
 If yes, you need to add visuals.
 Pictures make the site more appealing to visitors since they break up long passages of text.
 Feature at least one image that represents your company, team, and products and services.
 If you do not have a skilled in-house photographer, you should invest in professional photography.